wangx733/ClickyGame/README.md

-#Clicky Game

- The application should render different images (of your choice) to the screen.
-Each image should listen for click events.

- The application should keep track of the user's score.
-The user's score should be incremented when clicking an image for the first time.
-The user's score should be reset to 0 if they click the same image more than once.

- Every time an image is clicked, the images rendered to the page should shuffle themselves in a random order.
+#Get to know exotic birds

+The application provides 9 cards of exotic birds.
+The name of birds will be randomly generated.
+Player will have to click the correspondant bird to get one score.
 Once the user's score is reset after an incorrect guess, the game should restart.

+ The application will keep track of the user's score and displays the highest score.